ChrisBHammond/PictureNaturalSorting/README.md

 "John & Jane wedding photos 100"
 "John & Jane wedding photos 2"

-Something like this blog post explains. https://blog.codinghorror.com/sorting-for-humans-natural-sort-order/
+Like this blog post explains.
+https://blog.codinghorror.com/sorting-for-humans-natural-sort-order/

 We were trying to make a picture book and wanted all of the pictures in chronological order and this combined with